← Illusions in the Boardroom

 Diagnosis.
 Products exist in portfolios but have no coherent boundary in the code.
 Architecture describes aspirations rather than systems.
 Capital attaches to labels while value is created at process boundaries that the financial model cannot observe.
 Coordination consumes 30–40% of technology delivery headcount.
 The figure varies with sector and coupling severity; financial services and telecommunications tend toward the upper end.
 Experienced engineers leave, taking irreplaceable process context.
 Regulatory exposure compounds silently until the moment it is tested.
 AI-assisted development decouples output rate from team size without decoupling drift risk.
 Boards that reduce engineering headcount on the basis of delivery velocity metrics are measuring the wrong variable.

 Six demands.
-Before any AI investment, the board should require management to produce six items for a single critical process: (1) a process inventory ranked by revenue contribution and risk exposure, with a named owner for each, (2) a structured process definition with states, transitions, decision points, and failure modes, (3) a single named owner with a charter and boundary, not a committee, (4) a contract inventory listing the units this process depends on, with versioned, testable interfaces, (5) a reconciliation report comparing the definition against the code, and (6) a cost-to-outcome trace connecting investment to operational performance.
+Before any AI investment, the board should require six items for a single critical process: (1) a process inventory ranked by revenue contribution and risk exposure with a named owner for each; (2) a structured process definition with states, transitions, decision points, and failure modes; (3) a single named owner with a charter and boundary, not a committee; (4) a contract inventory listing the units this process depends on, with versioned, testable interfaces; (5) a reconciliation report comparing the definition against the code; and (6) a cost-to-outcome trace connecting investment to operational performance.
 If management cannot produce these for one critical process within 30 days, every AI investment builds on a foundation the organisation has never inspected.

 Scope.
 The structural model described in this book is most applicable to software-dependent corporates above approximately two hundred people, with more than thirty services, and without a single founder who carries process ownership personally.
 Safety-critical industries and deeply unionised structures have contextual constraints the transition must work within rather than around.
 Chapter 17 addresses these boundaries directly.
 Partial adoption (contracts without full restructuring, process definitions without the transitional fund) produces partial benefit rather than failure.